 Sapa is a fantastic spot in north Vietnam to go hiking.
-Located 6 hours from north of Hanoi and in the Lao Cai province, it has plenty of hiking trails through the green mountains and endless rice terraces.
+Located 6 hours from north of Hanoi and in the Lao Cai province, it has plenty of beautiful hiking trails through the green mountains and endless rice terraces.
 If you have limited time and only have two days to trek in Sapa, then you’re at the right place.

 With many treks to choose from, we recommend taking a 2 days trekking tour from Sapa to Lao Chai, Ta Van, Giang Ta Chai, and Supa villages.
 It’s an easy to moderate-level hike through the breathtaking landscapes of the Muong Hoa Valley.
 The trek passes through ethnic minority groups (Hmong, Dao, Xa Pho, Tay, and Day) who live in the area.
 You also get a chance to stay overnight at a local homestay.